Android-for-Python/Camera4Kivy/README.md

 The api has a builtin mechanism so that images are analyzed only when the previous analysis is complete.
 This mechanism does not alter the canvas instructions frame rate.
 If the analysis results are 'jerky' it is because the analysis algorithm is slow for the hardware.

-One way to improve performance is to reduce the `analyze_resolution` as shown above.
+One way to improve performance is to reduce the `analyze_pixels_resolution` as shown above.
 This option may alter the qualitative behavior, perhaps because of resolution bias in some third party analyzers.
 Experiment, some analysis code will work well at much less than VGA resolution.

 The analysis code must be lean.
 So for example Keras is a complete development environment, a whole bunch of stuff you don't need to run an inference.
 Port the application to Tensorflow Lite, then use the tflite-runtime not the full Tensorflow Lite.